Bodha

 Organism architecture

 The system has a membrane.
 Inside: the being's data, the system's interpretations.
 Outside: everything else.
-Nothing crosses the membrane without consent.
+Nothing rich crosses the membrane without consent.
 The system does not feed a central model.
 A person's stress is not a training data point.
 A child's sensory thresholds are not features in a population model.

 PRINCIPLE 5